Indochina Link Vietnam

 • Independent branch transactions: separate disclosure of head office dealings

-⚠️ COMPLIANCE ALERT: Review 2024 disclosures using new Annex I immediately.
-Enterprises that filed under the old template must verify whether debt-based relationships now trigger related party classification under the 50% medium/long-term liability criterion.
+⚠️ COMPLIANCE ALERT: Review 2024 disclosures using the new Annex I template.
+Enterprises that filed under the old format must verify whether debt-based relationships now trigger related party classification under the 50% criterion.

 1. Identify total non-deductible interest from periods before 2024

-2. Determine allocation percentage based on current-period taxable income
+2. Determine allocation based on current-period taxable income

 4. Document allocation basis in transfer pricing file